 "It's easy to be worried about the climate when you have money and privilege," said Melina Sakiyama, 34, a Brazilian activist.

-"The question of how to mobilise this unrest in a way that can lead us to better, more peaceful, democratic, and sustainable societies," said Jornet.
+"The question is how to mobilise this unrest in a way that can lead us to better, more peaceful, democratic and sustainable societies," said Jornet.